stakezone/nodemonitorsolana/README.md

 # nodemonitorsolana

+Template not yet updated for all new metrics...

 A complete log file based Solana validator up-time monitoring solution for Zabbix.
 It consists of the shell script nodemonitor.sh for generating log files on the host and the template zbx_5_template_nodemonitorsolana.xml for the Zabbix 5.0 server.

 ### Concept